-While we have exercised the greatest possible care in the compilation and maintenance of the information provided on this website, Trade and tax cannot guarantee the completeness, timeliness and/or accuracy of the information.
-Accordingly, Trade and tax accepts no liability for direct or consequential damage resulting from the use of, reliance on or action taken on the basis of information provided on this website, unless it is a matter of intention or deliberate recklessness on the part of Trade and tax.
+While we have exercised the greatest possible care in the compilation and maintenance of the information provided on this website, Trade and Tax B.V. cannot guarantee the completeness, timeliness and/or accuracy of the information.
+Accordingly, Trade and Tax B.V. accepts no liability for direct or consequential damage resulting from the use of, reliance on or action taken on the basis of information provided on this website, unless it is a matter of intention or deliberate recklessness on the part of Trade and Tax B.V.

-All information on this site is provided on an ‘as is’ basis, without Trade and tax giving a warranty of any kind, express or implied, including, but not limited to warranties of performance, merchantability and fitness for a particular purpose.
+All information on this website is provided on an ‘as is’ basis, without Trade and Tax B.V. giving a warranty of any kind, express or implied, including, but not limited to warranties of performance, merchantability and fitness for a particular purpose.

 Certain links in this site connect to other websites maintained by third parties.
-Trade and tax does not control, make or maintain these websites.
-Accordingly, Trade and tax accepts no liability whatsoever for direct or consequential damage resulting from (the use of) the content of websites to which links are included on this site.
+Trade and Tax B.V. does not control, make or maintain these websites.
+Accordingly, Trade and Tax B.V. accepts no liability whatsoever for direct or consequential damage resulting from (the use of) the content of websites to which links are included on this website.

 This website and its content are governed by Dutch law on ownership and proprietary right.
-Nothing from this site or from its content may be reproduced, stored in an electronic data base or made public in any way, either electronically, mechanically, by photocopying, scanning or in any other way without the prior approval of the Trade and tax, other than for private and non-commercial use.
+Nothing from this website or from its content may be reproduced, stored in an electronic data base or made public in any way, either electronically, mechanically, by photocopying, scanning or in any other way without the prior approval of the Trade and Tax B.V., other than for private and non-commercial use.

 The content of this website is not aimed at other countries and/or another jurisdiction than the Netherlands.
-Every legal relation between Trade and tax and a third party is governed by Dutch law, unless Trade and tax and this third party have expressly agreed the applicability of foreign law in writing.
+Every legal relation between Trade and Tax B.V. and a third party is governed by Dutch law, unless Trade and Tax B.V. and this third party have expressly agreed the applicability of foreign law in writing.

 In order to properly manage our website we may anonymously log information on our operational systems, and identify categories of visitors by items such as domains and browser types.
 This is to ensure that our website presents the best web experience for visitors and is an effective information resource.
 Information that pertains to visitors may be provided to service providers who analyze and process this information on our behalf.
 It is not customary for us to share this information with third parties, unless this was stated during its collection.

-This website is governed by generally accepted standards of technological and operational security in order to protect information visitors provided via our website.
+This website is governed by generally accepted standards of technological and operational security in order to protect information visitors provided via the website.

-For local and foreign legal entities the ultimate beneficial owner must also be identified.
-The ultimate beneficial owner is considered to be the natural person who, directly or indirectly, owns more than 25% of, or who has otherwise control over, the client.
+For local and foreign legal entities, the ultimate beneficial owner must also be identified.
+The ultimate beneficial owner is considered to be the natural person who, directly or indirectly, owns more than 25 per cent of, or who has otherwise control over, the client.

-Should you have any questions regarding the implementation of the the Act for the prevention of money-laundering and the financing of terrorism (Wwft), please contact Trade and tax.
+Should you have any questions regarding the implementation of the the Act for the prevention of money-laundering and the financing of terrorism (Wwft), please contact Trade and Tax B.V.

 ‘Trade and tax’, ‘mastering tax’ and its logo are brands under which Trade and Tax B.V., RSIN 818186884, registered at the Dutch Chamber of Commerce under number 18089492, transacts business and provides services.
-These services are governed by General Conditions (‘Algemene voorwaarden’), which include provisions regarding our liability.
-The General Conditions, as filed by the Register of Tax Advisers/Register Belastingadviseurs on February 21, 2011 under number 51/2011 with the court registry at the District Court in Utrecht, the Netherlands, are applicable to all our services.
+These services are governed by General Conditions, which include provisions regarding our liability.
+The General Conditions, as filed by the Register Belastingadviseurs (Dutch Register of Tax Advisers) on 26 November 2018 under number 266/2018 with the court registry at the District Court Midden-Nederland, location Utrecht, the Netherlands, are applicable to all our services.
 These General Conditions can be consulted through the website and will be provided to you upon request.